reef-pi/hal/README.md

 # reef-pi - Hardware Abstraction Layer

-The `hal` package gives base types and interfaces for various reef-pi hardware modules.
-This is designed to be primarily interfaces only void of business logic, zero dependency package that any custom hardware can use to make a reef-pi compatible device
+The `hal` package provide common types for hardware capabilities in reef-pi.
+It hides device specific details from the controller logic. reef-pi modules like ATO, pH, temperature uses hal to perform hardware based operations.

+'hal' is intended to be primarily interfaces only, void of business logic and any other dependency package.
+A NoopDriver or [null](https://en.wikipedia.org/wiki/Null_object_pattern) driver is included to ease testing.

 ## Usage